obadaalagha/anki-sync-server/README.md

 ### Note on AnkiDroid

 As of the writing of this section (July 22nd, 2024), AnkiDroid (version 2.18.4) doesn't support certificates in the user trust store due to a dependency from a Rust crate.
 This issue was introduced during the 2.16 release.
 You can see the [bug here](https://github.com/ankidroid/Anki-Android/issues/14686).
 There is a PR in place that has seemingly been [approved for merging into release 2.19](https://github.com/ankidroid/Anki-Android/pull/16481).

+I tested against [AnkiDroid 2.19alpha10](https://github.com/ankidroid/Anki-Android/releases/tag/v2.19alpha10) with the `AnkiDroid-2.19alpha10-full-universal` apk and syncrhonization seems to work.
+This prerelease feature adds a field that allows you to paste a custom certificate that can be used, which alleviates the issue with the Rust crate.